SmartKalea Data

 %

-Reduction in business water consumption during 2020 compared to 2019
+the average water consumption in commercial establishments during 2020 compared to 2019

 Water consumption per capita around the world